Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Your choice of course type should depend on your goals and target audience.
 For instance, a self-paced course would be ideal if you want to provide maximum flexibility to your learners.
 In contrast, an instructor-led course would better suit learners who prefer a more structured learning experience.

-Microlearning courses are ideal if your course topic can be optimized in bite-sized pieces.
-It also depends on your target audience.
-For example, employees who don’t work behind a desk like constructor workers can learn on the go while out in the field.
+Microlearning courses are ideal for learning in short bursts, especially by employees who don’t work behind a desk like constructor workers.
+They can learn on the go while out in the field.

 For businesses, microlearning and self-paced courses are the best bet.
-They can create such digital courses for the following purposes:
+They can create such digital courses for the following training types:

 Watch: How to Train Remote Employees Effectively